-Although we like stories of those who achieved apparently instant fame and early success, like the Forbes 30 under 30, it’s not the norm.
-Behind most great achievements are many years spent diligently building expertise.
+Although we like stories of those who achieved apparently instant fame and early success, like the Forbes 30 under 30, they’re not the norm.
+Besides those who got lucky, behind most great achievements are many years spent diligently building expertise.

-We’ve seen people transform their careers by doing things like learning to program, finding the right boss, moving to a city where they can build good connections, and getting the right PhD.
+We’ve seen people transform their careers by doing things like learning to program, being mentored by the right boss, and going to the right graduate school.

 If you focus on building valuable, flexible career capital, then you’ll be able to have a more impactful, satisfying career too.